 But by integrating channels through various techniques and software, customers can jump through fewer hoops to connect with an agent.
 Collected data and virtual agents can track a customer’s activity, leading to faster resolution, less time a customer spends on the phone, and improved user experience.

 4. Voice Capabilities

-With Siri travelling in pockets and Alexas installed in people’s homes, it’s more apparent than ever that people love using voice capabilities.
+With Siri traveling in pockets and Alexas installed in people’s homes, it’s more apparent than ever that people love using voice capabilities.
 And while we’re all becoming familiar with chatbots on a company page, these may soon become archaic compared to voice assistants.

 Soon, voice assistants will represent the company through a user’s voice assistant.
-Whether it’s pre-recorded instructions or natural language processing AI, expect to hear your favourite brand soon reaching out across the digital airwaves to your voice assistant.
+Whether it’s pre-recorded instructions or natural language processing AI, expect to hear your favorite brand soon reaching out across the digital airwaves to your voice assistant.

 5. Video Chat

 With video chat enabled on almost every device, people are becoming more familiar with their video chat features.
 And this technology could change the user experience forever.

 There are two big benefits to using video chats:

 - Users cut down on commuting by hosting virtual meetings that normally occur in person